Estonia

 (a) What is the NIS2 implementation status?

+Transposition of NIS2 will be carried out mainly through amending the existing Cybersecurity Act and a number of sector-specific laws.
 The Ministry of Economic Affairs and Communications (EMEAC) initially led the transposition process and prepared a draft law.
-Responsibility has now shifted to the Ministry of Justice and Digital Affairs, which is currently developing a new draft internally.
+Responsibility has now shifted to the Ministry of Justice and Digital Affairs, which presented the government’s bill to the Parliament.
+The draft passed its first reading on 23 October 2025.

 (b) What is the envisaged NIS2 implementation timeline?